RonaldKiprotich/FinesseEntertainment-Backend/README.md

 # FINESSE ENT
-This is the frontend application for the FINESSE ENT website.
+This is the backend application for the FINESSE ENT website.
 FINESSE ENT is a web application in which a user can book gaming consoles for rent for a particular time .
 The user can also book to participate in a tournament in which there are Prices to be won.

 # Live Link: